smanotasa/NLP_Final/README.md

 3. If necessary, simplify the model architecture to increase generalization to unknown data.
 4. Using approaches such as GridSearch to determine the best combination of parameters for the problem, (hyperparameter tuning).
 5. Using cross-validation to provide a more rigorous evaluation of model performance and early detection of overfitting.
+6. Gradient clipping, if the loss spikes are due to gradient issues.